turesheim/eclipse-timekeeper/README.md

 ### Tracking inactive time

-If you have an active task and go AFK, not touching the mouse or keyboard for more than one minute, the _Eclipse Timekeeper_ will start tracking idle time.
-As soon as activity is detected again a dialog will be displayed where you can choose whether or not to subtract the idle time.
-Answer **Yes** and the time AFK will not be added to the total. **No** will perform no action, so the idle time will be added to the total.
+If you have an active task and go idle, not touching the mouse or keyboard for more than given amount of time (default is five minutes), the _Eclipse Timekeeper_ will start tracking idle time.
+If activity is detected before the away period (default is thirty minutes) a dialog will be displayed where you can choose whether or not to subtract the idle time.
+Answer **Yes** and the time idle will not be added to the total. **No** will perform no action, so the idle time will be added to the total.
+If no activity is detected, the entire period idle will be subtracted.
 Note that the idle tracker is system wide, so activity in any application will not trigger the idle timer.
+The "idle" and "away" periods can be adjusted using preference settings.

 ## Supported repository types